domoticz/domoticz-docker/README.md

 ```

 Please replace all user variables in the above command defined by <> with the correct values (you can have several USB devices attached, just add other `--device=<device_id>`).

+### Custom Templates
+If you want to use custom templates, remove the remark in the folder mapping as show below. (**After you have started the container at least one time!!**)

+    - ./config/www/templates:/opt/domoticz/www/templates

 ### Custom startup script for the container
 The container supports running a custom (bash) script before the domoticz process starts.